News

 "It's a really great tool to complement some of our other technologies and ensure that we're getting all the plastic out of the water," De Young added.

-Pollution Probe has piloted the technology in the United States, but this is the first time it is being used on Canadian lakes.
+The technology has been piloted as part of the Great Lakes Plastic Cleanup in the United States, but this is the first time it is being used by this initiative in Canada.

 De Young says what surprises many people is that most of what is found in the Great Lakes are microplastics.